Chan Buddhism: Chan scripture

 Chan is deeply rooted in the teachings and doctrines of Mahāyāna Buddhism.
 What the Chan tradition emphasizes is that the enlightenment of the Buddha came not through intellectual reasoning, but rather through self-realization in Dharma practice and meditation.
 Therefore, it is held that it is primarily through Dharma practice and meditation that others may attain enlightenment and become Buddhas as well.

 A review of the early historical documents and literature of early Chan masters clearly reveals that they were all well-versed in numerous Mahāyāna Buddhist sūtras.
 For example, in the Platform Sūtra of the Sixth Patriarch, Huineng cites and explains the Diamond Sūtra, the Lotus Sūtra (Saddharma Puṇḍarika Sūtra), the Vimalakirti Nirdeśa Sūtra, the Śūraṅgama Sūtra, and the Laṅkāvatāra Sūtra.

 The Chan school had to develop a doctrinal tradition of its own to establish its position.
 Subsequently, the Chan tradition produced a rich corpus of written literature which has become a part of its practice and teaching.
 Among the earliest and most widely studied of the specifically Chan texts, dating to at least the 9th century CE, is the Platform Sūtra of the Sixth Patriarch, attributed to Huineng.
-The most important Chan texts belong to the "encounter dialogue" genre, which developed into various collections of kōans.
+The most important Chan texts belong to the "encounter dialogue" genre, which developed into various collections of gong'ans.